BigPolarBear1/factorization/README.md

 3. Its discarding all the negative linear coefficient right now.. should add a negative siev interval as well.
 4. Just the entire sieving logic needs to be fixed.
 We need 'a' values such that we know we're going to get linear coeficients within a certain range.
 I know how that math works, so I need to be a bit smarter about it.
 And ofcourse when 'decomposing' a into possible coefficients and roots.. we should take into consideration the entire set of combinations of factors, not just each individual prime.
 I'll continue uploading as I progress.. and will delete the older versions once this isn't in such a sad state anymore.

+Update: I was thinking some more.. and yes, in phase two, we should definitely multiply using that k value, bc it keeps the factorization of zx+y predictable.
+However.. sieving in the direction of the quadratic coefficient is also easy.. so we should perform sieving in that direction as well.
+I'll have to do some thinking.. it's just implementation details now.. but I can't yolo this like the current version of NFS_WIP2.. everything needs to be deliberate.

 #### To run from folder "CUDA_QS_variant":</br></br>